 ‘Sarpanch’ generally brings in an image of an old man wearing a turban and white dhoti or lungi, with a huge moustache, rough fingers pulling and twisting them from either side to keep them in shape, other hand holding a long wooden stick with a shaky dense look in the eyes.

-Laxmi Devi (55), being the first woman Sarpanch of the Singavaram village, near Kurnool district in Andhra Pradesh, breaks through all the gender stereotypes against women, looks just as wonted as every other woman in the village working 7-10 hours in the fields to earn a livelihood.
+Laxmi Devi (55), being the first woman Sarpanch of the Singavaram village, near Kurnool district in Andhra Pradesh, breaks through the gender stereotypes against women, looks just as wonted as every other woman in the village working seven to 10 hours in the field to earn a livelihood.
 Her wrinkled eyes, her ruffled skin with dark brown spots, and her hair covered under the veil of her saree, her rough hands with scratches all around her wrist that wore golden bangle with faded rust said it all.

 She shares her vision, “My dream is to empower the women in every possible way.
 I want to tell them; never feel inferior, your will is the maker of your destiny.
 Also I feel every woman should be educated to be capable enough to make her own decisions rather than getting married at an early age like me, and being buried under a heap of responsibilities.
 Poor people should have a double bed in every room with proper mattresses and toilets inside every house.
 I would want the next Sarpanch also to be a woman.
 The way a woman can see things, no one else can!”